Hear a summary of this post in an audio conversation.

 Or maybe, how ridiculous.
 A magical conflict style that makes everyone happy?
 Ha, haa, haaa.
 We could be forgiven for starting a review of Cooperating with a big laugh.
 Real life isn't that easy and we all have stories to prove it.

 But don't laugh too long.
-Kneejerk skepticism about the possibility of cooperating is more destructive than overconfidence in it.
 Our expectations in conflict tend to create what actually happens.
 For skeptics of Cooperating, life is an endless series of battles.
 They are right that some conflicts can't be resolved with this optimistic style.
-But in many conflicts there is more room for meeting the needs of both sides than they think.
+But if they never try, they miss ought on the discovery that in many conflicts there is more room for meeting the needs of both sides than they thought.

 There's a cycle of pessimism and failure that gets triggered in many conflicts.
-People get upset and react to the discovery of differences.
+People are upset and reactive.
 Things escalate, emotions rise, unkind things are said and done.
 This brings further escalation.
 Pessimists give up on resolution without ever having made a serious effort at joint discussion.

 I've spent decades as a professional resource to people trapped in that place.
 The trap is real, but usually not because there are truly no win/win solutions available.
-A deficit of skill in using the Cooperating conflict style usually lies at the heart of their problems.
+A deficit of skill in using the Cooperating conflict style is usually a big part of their problems.

 * * * * * * * *